The Best Car Upholstery Cleaners for Car Seats and Carpets

 - Work methodically across larger areas to make sure you don’t miss a spot

-- Follow the pack instructions for how long to leave it, then mop up with a clean microfibre cloth to remove as much product as possible
+- Follow the package instructions for how long to leave it, then mop up with a clean microfibre cloth to remove as much product as possible

 - Repeat the application as necessary.
 It’s better to make multiple light applications